ZacharyDK/ALSUtilityCombine/README.md

 8. UALSMantleComponent now has a variable that lets you toggle binding to the jump key.
 9. Exposed some action events in AALSBaseCharacter to Blueprint
 10. UALSCharacterAnimInstance has a new variable called *bIsHumanCharacter* = true.
 If this is false, the animation instance will terminate
-NativeUpdateAnimation() early, skipping the calls

-    UpdateAimingValues(DeltaSeconds);

-    UpdateLayerValues();

-    UpdateFootIK(DeltaSeconds);

-    and all other update functions.
+NativeUpdateAnimation() early, skipping the calls UpdateAimingValues(DeltaSeconds); UpdateLayerValues(); UpdateFootIK(DeltaSeconds); and all other update functions.
 Set bIsHumanCharacter to false if you want to possess a non human character (like a car) but still use the ALS controller.

 11. Added three new overlay states.
 EALSOverlayState::MeleeOneHand, EALSOverlayState::MeleeAndShield, EALSOverlayState::MeleeTwoHand

 12. Edited FALSOverlayState to account for the new overlay states. *ALS_Combined_BP* handles my changes.

 13. Modified GetMantleAsset() in the BP child of UALSMantleComponent to account for the new overlay states.

 14. *ALS_Combined_AnimBP* has an upperbody slot, for montages that you only want to play on the upperbody.

+15. I was messing around with the *UINavigationPlugin* (Link: https://www.unrealengine.com/marketplace/en-US/product/uinavigation) There shouldn't be any dependencies YET, BUT I will add working menus in the future.
+Install this in the Plugins folder if I accidently left a dependency.

 # EULA: